glance-/bootstrap-docker-builds/README.md

 # If script is not empty the script builder will be used by default
 # Every list item is a line
 script: []
+# Set to true if workspace should be removed before build
+clean_workspace: false

+# Settings for builder python
 # Module name to be used in python builder script, defaults to project name
 python_module: null
 # Source directory for use in python builder script